dukejabed/Basic-Node-Express-React-Redux/README.md

 # Basic-Node-Express-React-Redux

-A simple app created on node express as backend abd React redux as frontend
+A simple app created on node express as backend and React redux as frontend